-Cash provided by financing activities decreased from 2014 by \$552,244 due to the larger private placement that closed in the first 6 months of 2014.
+Cash provided by financing activities decreased from 2014 by \$577,479 due to the completion of a larger private placement in 2014.
+However, the decrease was offset by the receipt of the advance royalty payment.

 CAPITAL RESOURCES AND LIQUIDITY OUTLOOK